MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-types-and-scope.md

 ### How to install

-For information on how to install, see the following [Using Designer](devenv-inclient-designer.md) and [Building your first sample extension that uses new objects and extension objects](devenv-extension-example.md).
+For information on how to install, see [Using Designer](devenv-inclient-designer.md) and [Building your first sample extension that uses new objects and extension objects](devenv-extension-example.md).

 ### Behavior on upgrade